andres-troiano/payments-ai-agent/README.md

-## Synthetic Payments Dataset (Stage 1) + Stage 2 Reasoning
+## Chat with Your Payments Data — Stages 1 & 2

-This repository contains Stage 1 of "Chat with Your Payments Data": a synthetic transactions generator designed to power downstream LLM analytics and RAG demos.
+This repository contains Stage 1 (Synthetic Data Generator) and Stage 2 (LLM Reasoning & Router) of the project *Chat with Your Payments Data*: a realistic payments dataset plus LangChain pipelines to answer natural-language questions over it (and prepare for future RAG/policy and fraud chains).

+### What’s Implemented

+* **Stage 1 – Synthetic Payments Dataset**

+  * Modular generator with realistic refunds/fraud logic, seasonality, country multipliers.
+* **Stage 2 – LLM Reasoning & Router**

+  * `QueryChain` → translates questions into safe Pandas code and executes it
+  * `SummaryChain` → turns tables into concise explanations
+  * `RouterChain` → routes queries (`data` | `policy` | `fraud`) and orchestrates chains
+  * Provider-agnostic config: OpenAI, Groq, Gemini, Cohere

 ### Quickstart